-~ Let us denote the training set with $\set D=\{(\vct x_i,y_i)\}_{i=1}^{s}$, and a small subset of it containing $p\%$ of its samples with $\set{P}$ (i.e., the poisoning set).
-We use $\set L$ to denote the empirical risk minimization loss (e.g., cross-entropy loss) used to train the victim's model with parameters $\vct w \in \mathbb{R}^{m}$.
-We formulate the sponge training objective function as follows:
+Let us denote the training set with $\set D=\{(\vct x_i,y_i)\}_{i=1}^{s}$, and a small subset of it containing $p\%$ of its samples with $\set{P}$ (i.e., the poisoning set).
+We define $\set{L}$ as the empirical risk minimization loss (e.g., cross-entropy loss) used to train the victim's model, with parameters $\vct{w} \in \mathbb{R}^{m}$.
+The sponge training objective function is formulated as follows:

-where $E$ is a differentiable function responsible for increasing the model's energy consumption, and $\set{L}$ is a loss used to minimize the model's error on the training dataset $\set{D}$.
-Combining the two losses enables the training algorithm to increase energy consumption while preserving the model's prediction accuracy.
-The Lagrangian penalty term $\lambda$ defines the strength of the sponge attack.
-In other words, low values of $\lambda$ will decrease the importance of increasing energy consumption, while high values will increase it.
-The attacker is only allowed to use the samples in $\set P$ to increase the energy consumption $E$, because, as discussed before, they may be constrained to control only a few gradient updates.
-We, however, show in the experimental section that the percentage $p$ of the subset $\set{P}$ has a negligible influence on the performance of our attack.
+where $E$ is a differentiable function responsible for increasing the energy consumption of the model, while $\set{L}$ is the loss function used to minimize the model errors on the training dataset $\set{D}$.
+By combining these two losses, the training algorithm can simultaneously increase energy consumption and maintain its prediction accuracy.
+The Lagrangian penalty term $\lambda$ controls the intensity of the sponge attack.
+Specifically, low values of $\lambda$ reduce the emphasis on increasing energy consumption, while higher values amplify it.

+The attacker is limited to using the samples in $\set{P}$ to increase the energy consumption $E$, as they may only have control over few gradient updates.
+However, as shown in our experiments, the percentage $p$ of samples in the subset $\set{P}$ has a minimal impact on the overall performance of the attack.